-Requires the Department of Business, Economic Development, and Tourism to convene a task force that shall prepare a scoping plan for achieving reductions in greenhouse gas emissions from sources or categories of sources of greenhouse gases by 2020.
-Requires adoption of a statewide greenhouse gas emissions limit equivalent to the statewide gas emissions levels in 1990 to be achieved by 2020.
-Allows the adoption of rules to achieve the maximum technologically feasible and cost-effective greenhouse gas emission reductions.
+Requires the Department of Health to adopt reporting and verification of statewide greenhouse gas emissions and to monitor and enforce compliance.
+Requires adoption of a statewide greenhouse gas emissions limit equivalent to the statewide greenhouse gas emissions levels in 1990 to be achieved by 2020.
+Requires the adoption of rules to achieve the maximum technologically feasible and cost-effective greenhouse gas emission reductions.
 Authorizes the adoption of market-based compliance mechanisms.
-(SB1612 HD2)
+(HD1)

 TWENTY-FOURTH LEGISLATURE, 2007

 STATE OF HAWAII

 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF HAWAII:

 SECTION 1.
 The legislature finds that global warming poses a serious threat to the economic well-being, public health, natural resources, and the environment of Hawaii.
 The potential adverse impacts of global warming include a rise in sea levels resulting in the displacement of businesses and residences and the inundation of Hawaii’s freshwater aquifers, damage to marine ecosystems and the natural environment, extended drought and loss of soil moisture, an increase in the spread of infectious diseases, and an increase in the severity of storms and extreme weather events.